MenuDocs/Discord-Levelling/docs/source/index.rst

 Welcome to Discord Levelling's documentation!
 =================================================

-On level up, the package will return an instance of :py:class`LevelUpPayload`
+On level up, the package will return an instance of :py:class`levelling.payloads.LevelUpPayload`

 You can see its documentation in the Class References section.